getsolus/ypkg/man/package.yml.5.md

     gzip files.
 Only enable when it significantly reduces the installed size of a package on disk without sacrificing eopkg size too much.

+* `fatfakeroot` [boolean]

+    By default, this key is disabled.
+By default, fakeroot is only enabled for the "install" and "check" steps due to it's massive performance overhead.
+Enabling, this key will enable fakeroot for all build stages.
+You may want to enable this if you are experiencing strange "Permission Denied" errors in the "build" stage, or when rebuilding a reverse dependency against a package.

 * `debug` [boolean]

     By default, this key is enabled, and as a result `ypkg-build(1)` will